The best characters show rather than tell the kinds of people they are.

 107. Saying “Ha!” with a sarcastic tone.

-FAQs about Character Mannerisms
+Common Questions about Character Mannerisms

 First of all, let’s tackle some of the biggest questions that arise whenever writers and readers discuss character mannerisms.